 State Updates

-HB 643 passed both chambers of the Maryland General Assembly unanimously on April 9, creating a third pathway to CPA licensure effective October 1, 2026.
+Governor Wes Moore signed HB 643 on April 28, 2026, creating a third pathway to CPA licensure that takes effect October 1, 2026.

 What Happened

 Maryland's House Bill 643, titled "Certified Public Accountants — Licensure — Qualifications," passed both the House of Delegates and the Senate unanimously on April 9, 2026.
-The bill was sponsored by Delegates Kriselda Valderrama, Lily Qi, and William Wivell.
-The Maryland Association of CPAs (MACPA) backed the legislation throughout the session and helped build bipartisan support in both chambers.
-HB 643 now sits on Governor Wes Moore's desk.
-If signed, the new pathway takes effect October 1, 2026.
+Governor Wes Moore signed the bill into law on April 28, 2026, making Maryland the latest state to add a 120-credit pathway to CPA licensure.
+The bill was sponsored by Delegates Kriselda Valderrama, Lily Qi, and William Wivell, and the Maryland Association of CPAs (MACPA) backed the legislation throughout the session.
+The new pathway takes effect October 1, 2026.

 What the New Pathway Requires

 HB 643 creates a third path to CPA licensure in Maryland.
-Under the new option, candidates need a bachelor's degree with an accounting concentration (120 semester credits), two years of supervised professional experience, and a passing score on all sections of the CPA exam.
-Maryland's two existing pathways stay in place.
-Candidates who have already started down one of those routes can continue without any changes to their plan.
+Under the new option, candidates need a bachelor's degree with a concentration in accounting or equivalent (120 semester credits), two years of supervised professional experience totaling 4,000 hours, and a passing score on all sections of the CPA exam.
+The accounting concentration requirement is the same standard the board already uses for the existing pathways.
+What the new pathway removes is the additional 30 credit hours beyond the bachelor's degree.
+Maryland's two existing pathways stay in place, and candidates who have already started down one of those routes can continue without any changes to their plan.

 How Maryland's Three Pathways Compare

 Maryland will offer three distinct routes to CPA licensure once HB 643 takes effect.
-The first existing pathway requires a bachelor's degree plus 30 additional semester hours (150 credits total), one year of supervised experience, and passage of the CPA exam.
-The second existing pathway requires a master's degree in accounting, one year of supervised experience, and passage of the CPA exam.
-The new third pathway under HB 643 requires a bachelor's degree with an accounting concentration (120 credits), two years of supervised experience, and passage of the CPA exam.
-The trade-off is straightforward: candidates choosing the 120-credit route exchange 30 credit hours of additional education for one extra year of work experience.
+The first existing pathway requires a bachelor's degree plus 30 additional semester hours (150 credits total), one year of supervised experience (2,000 hours), and passage of the CPA exam.
+The second existing pathway requires a master's degree in accounting, one year of supervised experience (2,000 hours), and passage of the CPA exam.
+The new third pathway under HB 643 requires a bachelor's degree with an accounting concentration (120 credits), two years of supervised experience (4,000 hours), and passage of the CPA exam.
+The trade-off is straightforward: candidates choosing the 120-credit route exchange 30 credit hours of additional education for one extra year and 2,000 additional hours of work experience.
 For candidates who would rather start earning a salary sooner and gain on-the-job training, that math often works in their favor.

 What Stays the Same